jkuchar/BigFileTools/README.md

 BigFileTools
 ============

+Project that allows you to manipulate huge files in PHP. (currently supports only getting file size)

-This project is response for stackoverflow question. http://stackoverflow.com/questions/5501451/php-x86-how-to-get-filesize-of-2gb-file-without-external-program
+This project was (originally) response for stackoverflow question. http://stackoverflow.com/questions/5501451/php-x86-how-to-get-filesize-of-2gb-file-without-external-program

 Example: